arcrozier/final-project/README.md

 ## Classes

 ### Main
-This is the entry point for the program and is pretty unimportant beyond that to be honest
+This is the entry point for the program.
+Compile and run this file to use the PhotoBracket app.

 ### Window
 This is the class that handles all GUI-related tasks.
 This creates the window, responds to user input and handles keystrokes.
 It displays the images and interacts with the [`Bracket`](#bracket) but purely represents the GUI.

   As soon as an image is rejected by the user, the file gets de-referenced and garbage collected.

 #### ImageFilter
 This is a helper class within `Window` that just sorts images from everything else when the user is selecting files to add to the bracket